AppImage/docs.appimage.org/source/introduction/software-overview.rst

 .. note::
    :code:`AppRun` is legacy technology, and should be avoided if possible.
 Tools like :ref:`linuxdeploy` deploy applications in a different way, and deprecated its usage.
 This doesn't mean there's no cases in which :code:`AppRun` might be useful, but it's got several limitations a user must be aware of before using it.

+**Download:** There is usually no reason to download this manually, but if you still want to, you can get it from https://github.com/AppImage/AppImageKit/releases/continuous.

 Helpers
 ^^^^^^^